A Glossary of Insurance Terms

 If you also use your car to drive between different work offices or to visit customers, you need to add business use to your cover.

+Also known as black box.
 Remote technology used by your insurer to track your driving behaviour.
 The data can be assessed to calculate your car’s risk and the insurance premium.

 A person who makes a claim against the insured person.

 The lowest level of car insurance, third party insurance covers your liability to other people in the event of an accident, but it does not cover the cost of repairing your car.